NLnetLabs/unbound-manual/source/topics/privacy/dns-over-https.rst

         tls-service-pem: "cert.pem"

-The port that Unbound will use for incoming DoH traffic is by default set to 443 and can be changed using the ``https-port`` configuration option.
+The port that Unbound will use for incoming DoH traffic is by default set to 443 and can be changed using the :ref:`https-port:<unbound.conf.https-port>` configuration option.

-Unbound is now ready to handle DoH queriess on the default HTTP endpoint, which is */dns-query*:
+Unbound is now ready to handle DoH queries on the default HTTP endpoint, which is ``/dns-query``:

 .. code-block:: text